 My own nails have improved tremendously when I tested the Osteoporosis Reversal Program on myself (yes, I was my own guinea pig).
 It was just one of the many fringe benefits of the program, besides getting rid of osteoporosis.

 They’re so strong that I have a difficult time cutting them!
 I prefer to keep my nails short because long nails interfere with my computer use.

 Now let me show you how your nails are a “window” into your bone health and how you also can have strong and healthy looking nails.

 This technique isn’t new.
 For many years, long before equipment was used for medical diagnosis, it was known that fingernails could provide good clues to a person's overall health.

-As I write in the Save Our Bones Program, there are two direct indicators of possible bone loss that can be observed in fingernails.
+As I write in the Osteoporosis Reversal Program, there are two direct indicators of possible bone loss that can be observed in fingernails.

 1. White Vertical Lines

 These appear on one or more of the fingernails, and the nails begin to split along the white lines.
 Vertical white lines on the nails are commonly associated with a shortage of calcium within the body.

 The fingernails become brittle.
 They split or break easily, and their color turns to a pale white.